 Gift giving doesn’t have to be a difficult process, especially when you can give someone candy.
 After all, candy is the perfect gift: there is a candy out there for everyone, and we could all use a little sweet treat to brighten up our day.
 However, you don’t want to show up to your friend or family member’s party and hand them a grocery bag full of store-bought candy.
 (Or maybe you do, we’re not here to judge!)
 But if you want to make your gift stand out, it’s all about how you package it!

-Fortunately, you can add a little pizzazz to your gift by gifting it in a customized candy jar.
+Fortunately, you can add a little pizzazz to your gift by gifting it in mason jars filled with candy.
 Custom candy jars are a great way to give everyone their favorite, classic candy and it allows you to make the gift more personal.
-With one of these custom candy jars, you can even tailor the gift to match the occasion!
+With one of these custom candy jar ideas, you can even tailor the gift to match the occasion!

 Football Party Favor Jars

 If you are having everyone over to watch football, don’t just put out candy in a plain old bowl.
-Wow them with these DIY Football Party Favor Jars!
+‘Wow’ them with these DIY Football Party Favor Jars!
 The best part: refill the jars once they’re empty and they can double as party favors filled with delicious candies for your friends.
-They’re super easy to make, too.
+This candy jar idea is super easy to make, too.
 All you need is a little acrylic paint and some mason jars.